Bears have been spotted in southeast Cuyahoga County, including Solon.

-Viland was referring to a black bear that became stuck in a tree in Bedford Heights after authorities tried to capture it on Tuesday.
+Viland was referring to a in Bedford Heights after authorities tried to capture it on Tuesday.
 The bear eventually scampered down, crossed the Interstate 271 and disappeared into the woods.

 Viland said that residents should call the police station if they see a bear.
 This will allow the police and wildlife officials to track the bears' movement.

 Viland said there are "a bunch" of juvenile bears moving through the area.

 He said that wildlife officials with the Ohio Department of Natural Resources are pleased that bears are being spotted more often because it means efforts to replenish the population has been successful.